microsoft/azure-openai-service-proxy/docs/docs/deployment.md

     1. You will be prompted for the `entraAuthorizationToken`.
 Press <kbd>ctrl+c</kbd> to cancel the deployment.
     1. Run the `azd up` command again.
 You will be prompted for the `authClientSecret` infrastructure parameter again, but this time you will not be prompted for the `entraAuthorizationToken`.
     1. Enter a value for the `principalName` infrastructure parameter.
 This is the name of the PostgreSQL database admin user.
 Recommend using your email address.
-    1. Enter a value for the 'swaLocation' infrastructure parameter.
+    1. Select the 'swaLocation' infrastructure parameter.
 Recommend selecting a location close to or the same as the Azure location you previously selected.

     On completion, the following Azure resources will be provisioned: